bragehs/FPL_forecast/README.md

 ### use LightGBM or XGBoost
 i tried XGBoost but did not do proper tuning, with proper tuning it would probably be at least as good as LSTM. could also give more insights into important features

+### proper optimization
+implement optimization that actually could be implemented in a whole fantasy season without using so many transfers.